jbianchi81/pydrodelta/doc/result_statistics.md

 class ResultStatistics()
 ```

-Collection of statistic analysis results for the procedure
+Collection of statistic analysis results for one output of the procedure

 <a id="pydrodelta.result_statistics.ResultStatistics.__init__"></a>